ietf-teep/architecture/draft-ietf-teep-architecture.md

 and SPs that a TEE in the device has particular properities, was built by a particular manufacturer, or is executing a particular TA.
 Other claims are possible; this architecture specification does not limit the attestation claims, but defines a minimal set of claims required for TEEP to operate properly.
-Extensions to these claims are possible, and TEEP allows for such extensions to be included in the the TEEP-defined claims format.
+Extensions to these claims are possible, but are not defined in the TEEP specifications.
+Other standards or groups may define the format and semantics of extended claims.
+The TEEP specification defines the claims format such that these extended claims may be easily included in a TEEP attestation message.

 As of the writing of this specification, device and TEE attestations have not been standardized across the market.
 Different devices, manufacturers, and TEEs support different attestation